jgaines42/Packing-Fraction-of-Proteins/README.md

 	This typically occurs between atom type and res name when their is a B type (BASP, etc)
 3. tasklist.sh and process.sh will be rewritten every time you run the script
 4. For all folders or paths, please include / at end
+5. If you just need actual volumes of atoms, not surface/core designation, you can change `while [ $run_loop -le 100 ]` (line 44) to be `while [ $run_loop -le 20 ]`.
+This will run 20 jobs per protein instead of 100
+6. Yoou must run download_preprocess_pdb.py to add hydrogen atoms

 Steps to set up locally (and then run on cluster):
 For initial run: